Joshhortt/nextjs-two/README.md

 ## ✏️ Editing

-3️⃣ Start editing the page by modifying `app/page.tsx`.
+1️⃣ Start editing the page by modifying `app/page.tsx`.
+The page auto-updates instantly as you edit the file.

+2️⃣ Start editing the page by modifying `about/page.tsx`.
+The page auto-updates instantly as you edit the file.

+3️⃣ Start editing the layout by modifying `app/layout.tsx`.
+The page auto-updates instantly as you edit the file.

+4️⃣ Start editing the layout by modifying `about/layout.tsx`.
 The page auto-updates instantly as you edit the file.

 ## 🎓 Learn More